- Written by Dr.Mehmet Demircioglu

 Diffuse thinning means thinning across a broader area instead of a sharply receded hairline.
 Diffuse thinning can be difficult because transplanted hairs may need to be placed among existing hairs.
 This increases the importance of careful incision making and realistic expectations.

 Stabilization means that hair loss has become more predictable or better controlled.
 It does not always mean hair loss has completely stopped.
-I often prefer to see whether medication, time, and observation can stabilize the pattern before committing too much donor hair too early.
+Often, it is better to see whether medication, time, and observation can stabilize the pattern before committing too much donor hair too early.

 Progressive hair loss means hair loss that is continuing.
-This matters because a transplant designed only for today may look unnatural later.
-Long term planning is not a luxury in hair restoration.
+It matters because a transplant designed only for today may look unnatural later.
+Long-term planning is not a luxury in hair restoration.
 It is part of responsible surgery.

 Hair caliber means the thickness of each individual hair shaft.
 Thick caliber hair can create more visual coverage than fine hair with the same number of grafts.
-This is why graft numbers alone do not tell the full story.
+Graft numbers alone do not tell the full story.

 Coverage value is the practical visual value created by your hair type, curl, caliber, density, and styling.
 I use this idea often during planning because two patients can receive the same graft number and still look very different.